-The stepwell is built in Solanki style of architecture with Islamic influence.
+Regarded as one of the major Ahmedabad tourist places, the stepwell is built in the Solanki style of architecture with Islamic influence.
 It consists of five storeys, each of which is uniquely designed with beautiful carvings all over the walls and columns.
 The structure was built along the North-South axis with the entrance from the south.
 The stepwell is one of its kinds in Gujarat as it has three entrance stairs that lead to the stepped corridor.
 All three entrances of the stepwell converge at a square platform in the first storey, which has an octagonal opening on the top.

 Timings: 6 AM to 6 PM